sudhamabhatia/yc-S24/README.md

-# Unofficial Countdown timer for the YC S24 application deadline on 22nd April 8 PM PT
+# Unofficial Countdown timer for the YC S24 application deadline on 22nd April

 ## To run